SushritPasupuleti/Pihole-with-Proxmox/README.md

 # Pihole with Proxmox

- Setting up Pihole in LXC on Proxmox7
+Setting up Pihole on Proxmox/Debian Linux.

+## Install Docker

+Just refer to the Docker website.

+## Setup Pihole

+- Use the run script [docker-run.sh](docker-run.sh) to setup Pihole.

+- Replace ServerIP with your IP.

+- And run it.